 All files *.* in the open dialogue and then open the key you downloaded from the dashboard.
 You should get a notification that PuTTYgen has imported the key.
 You are recommended to set a password for the key - otherwise anyone with access to your key file will be able to log in to you instance.
 Now you press

 This is fairly straight forward: If using a system that uses OpenSSH you only copy the public key (of you already existing key) into the text field in the

 If using PuTTY you start PuTTYgen and copy the public part of the key from the text-field at the top (once you have loaded you key).

 If you start PuTTY you now will be able to go to

 Auth in the session configuration dialogue and use the file picking window under

 Private key file for authenticationto point to you converted key.

-If you also give the Floating IP that you have assigned (and updated the security groups to allow SSH-traffic) you now should be able to log in to you instance with you key and password that you set in the convert procedure.
+If you instance is connected to the "public" network (and updated the security groups to allow SSH-traffic) you now should be able to log in to you instance with you key and password that you set in the convert procedure.